SCHREDDO/NerdyAion-Aion-Tool-Manager/README.md

 2. execute NerdyAion.exe
 3. go to settings and check the path to the Aion (setting: aion) example: `C:\Program Files\Gameforge\AION Free-To-Play`
 4. activate Aion Chat.log with `chatlog on`
-4.1. set the setting `check_chatlog_active` 1
+5. [optional] set the setting `check_chatlog_active` to 1
-5. start Aion
+6. start Aion
-6. use the dmg commands to get informations
+7. use the dmg commands to get informations

 ## Supported Languages
 - german